 Welcome to my webpage!

-I have been teaching 3rd grade at Corinth Holders Elementarty for 13 years.
-I love teaching math and science in room 609.
-My favorite thing to teach is multiplication!
+I have been teaching 3rd grade at Corinth Holders Elementary for 14 years.
+I love teaching third graders.
+My favorite thing to teach is math!

 My husband, Paul and I grew up in Michigan and moved our family to North Carolina in 2008.
 We are so happy to call Johnston County home and love the people we have met along the way.